supersonic19/NLP-Research/README.md

 # NLP-Research

-### A project to analyse the potrayal of women in the history of cinema
+### A project to analyse hip hop songs and classify them into labels like misogynistic , violent or heavy on drug references.